Skip to contentSkip to navigation

 Every element of the tour is designed to soften your resistance to spending money at the final stops.
 The first temple is real and often mildly interesting; the second is a warm-up encounter with a 'friendly local' who mentions a gem sale ending today; the third is the shop.
 Drivers who play this game are members of loose networks that share commissions with pavement recruiters, fake monks, and shop owners.
 Some routes include tailors offering 'three suits, three shirts, and two ties for the price of one' — again, at wildly inflated prices for poor-quality fabric and rushed workmanship.
 Others go to 'Thai silk' outlets selling polyester blends at silk prices.
 The commission model means the driver's real customer is the shop, not you.
 If you refuse to enter the shop, the driver may become sullen, demand more money, drive very slowly, refuse to complete the promised loop, or simply drop you at a random location miles from your hotel.
 None of this is criminal violence, but it wastes half your day and often ends with an argument on a hot pavement.

 The good news is that the tuk-tuk scam is easy to avoid once you know what to look for.
 Real tuk-tuk fares in central Bangkok are 60 to 100 baht for short hops and 150 to 250 baht for cross-town journeys, always negotiated before you get in and never fixed at absurdly low round numbers.
 The safest alternatives are Grab (metered ride-hailing), BTS and MRT (both cheaper, faster, and air-conditioned), and metered taxis flagged from the pavement rather than parked outside hotels.
-See /transportation for the full breakdown of Bangkok's transport options, /grab-bangkok for setup instructions, /bts-mrt for public transit, and /safety-tips for other common tourist scams.
-If you are already caught in a tuk-tuk detour and feel unsafe, dial Tourist Police 1155 — the English-speaking hotline covered at /tourist-police-1155.
+See /transport for the full breakdown of Bangkok's transport options, /rideshare-apps for setup instructions, /transport for public transit, and /safety-tips for other common tourist scams.
+If you are already caught in a tuk-tuk detour and feel unsafe, dial Tourist Police 1155 — the English-speaking hotline covered at /safety-tips.

 How the scam works, step by step